1997 Northern Ireland riots: Aftermath

 By 9 July, according to an RUC report, 60 RUC officers and 56 civilians had been injured while 117 people had been arrested.
 There had been 815 attacks on the security forces, 1,506 petrol bombs thrown and 402 hijackings.
 The RUC had fired 2,500 plastic bullets.
 According to other sources, over 100 people are believed to have been injured.
-The last IRA action took place on 12 July, when an improvised mortar round fell 40 yard short of the RUC/British Army base at Newtownhamilton, South Armagh.
+The last IRA action took place on 12 July, when an improvised mortar round fell 40 yard short of the helipd of RUC/British Army base at Newtownhamilton, South Armagh.
 Arsonists attacked an Orange hall in Warrenpoint, County Down and another in Rasharkin, County Antrim.
 Local Sinn Féin councillor Paul Butler and other republican residents claimed to have uncovered a "British Army spy post" in the Summerhill area of Twinbrook, Belfast, allegedly used during the riots to track the neighbours' movements.

 The violence died down on 10 July when the Orange Order decided unilaterally to re-route six parades.
 The following day, Orangemen and residents agreed to waive another march in Newtownbutler, County Fermanagh.
 In Pomeroy, County Tyrone, nationalist residents blocked Orangemen's return parade with a counter-demonstration, while the marches in Newry and Lower Ormeau were cancelled outright.
 The Order's gesture was unheard of in its 202-year history.
 According to Anglican minister Bill Hoey, a member of the Order, "this was an extremely bitter pill to swallow, but the powers that be made it clear to us that to have taken any other decision would have meant civil war."
 Author Eric Kaufmann claims that the RUC overstated security threats to trick county lodge officials into taking the decision.
 This was the last time the Order carried on their march through the Garvaghy Road in Portadown, forbidden since 1998 by the Parades Commission.

-In a parallel development, on 9 July the British government assured Sinn Féin that in the event of a new IRA ceasefire, representatives of that party would be allowed to meet with government ministers.
+In a parallel development, on 9 July, the British government assured Sinn Féin that in the event of a new IRA ceasefire, representatives of that party would be allowed to meet with government ministers.
 A week later, Gerry Adams and Martin McGuinness called for a renewal of the IRA's 1994 ceasefire.
 The IRA announced the restoration of the ceasefire on 19 July.
 The Last Gunman, a photograph taken by Brendan Murphy of an IRA man firing an AK-47 on Ormeau Road, became an iconic image of the Troubles.